medav/www.michaeledavies.com/pages/bits/posts/Vm.md

 # Translation Look-aside Buffers (TLBs)

 But wait, there's more!
-The MMU is a very spohisticated piece of hardware.
+The MMU is a very sophisticated piece of hardware.
 It not only is capable of preforming the page table walks, but it also includes what's called a `Translation Look-aside Buffer`.
 This is a special hardware cache that stores address translation results.
 Essentially, it stores a set of virtual/physical page pairs that were a result of earlier page walks.
 So when a new translation request is intercepted, the MMU will first look at the TLB to see if the translation was already computed.
 A nice property of the TLB is that the entire TLB can be searched in a single operation (potentially a few clock cycles) so it is extremely fast.

 // Graphic of the TLB

 When a translation request is found in the TLB, this is called a `TLB hit`.
 If the request if not found, it is called a `TLB miss`.
 A TLB miss means that the MMU must go through the expensive process of performing a page table walk to determine the translation.

 Special care has to be taken with TLBs because when the CPU updates a page table, it has to ensure that the MMU has not cached now invalid translations.
-The CPU must execute a TLB flush on the MMU in this case, causing the invlid translations to be removed from the TLB.
+The CPU must execute a TLB flush on the MMU in this case, causing the invalid translations to be removed from the TLB.

 Usually the flushing process can be done in such a way that valid translations remain, but some hardware implementations will cause `overflushing` to occur where some valid translations are also removed.
 This means those translations will cause a TLB miss the next time they are referenced.